Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

 In this lab, you will complete the following tasks:
 + Task 1: Create Insider Risk Management Investigators
++ Task 2: Create a User activity reports
-+ Task 2: Investigate insider risk activities
++ Task 3: Investigate insider risk activities

 ## Estimated timing: 60 minutes